 Having provided business and technology management consulting expertise to UK and international clients for almost 30 years, we list value creation during the M&A due diligence process as a core capability.

 “When assessing the technology assets and enterprise architecture of acquisitions for Private Equity clients to evaluate commercial risks of outdated, unlicensed or insecure infrastructure, we also identify and unlock opportunities to increase the value proposition.
 Value can be found through operational cost and/or risk reductions, or through new revenue streams embedded in organisational data.
-This makes ESG due diligence an obvious service expansion for us because ESG disclosure must be evidenced by data,” says Paul.
+This makes ESG due diligence an obvious service expansion for us because ESG disclosure must be evidenced by data,” says Bruce.

 ESG due diligence analyses the environmental and social topics and objectives an organisation has chosen to disclose, comparing them to those being disclosed by peers and against the expectation of the organisational stakeholders.

 For environmental issues, compliance with relevant regulations and standards may need to be assessed including topics like energy, greenhouse gas emissions, water usage and waste.

 For social, issues like diversity, inclusion, labour standards and health and safety are a top priority.

 With governance, due diligence looks at risk management systems, policies around anti-corruption, and remuneration transparency.